 What is Chip level testing in VLSI trending?

 Once the chips are fabricated in VLSI, it is imperative to check their efficacy against the required level of timing and functional specifications.
-Testing in VLSI in simple terms is providing a predefined set of inputs and matching the outputs against the desired outputs.
+Chip level testing in VLSI in simple terms is providing a predefined set of inputs and matching the outputs against the desired outputs.
 If the outputs are as per the level of expectation, only then the testing is successful.
 Testing is not a new concept, since the initiation of VLSI chips, testing has been going on concurrently.

 The reason it has been trending across the globe is the business value addition and implication of fast, timely, and accurate testing.
 The semiconductor industry is being boosted by governments with multiple schemes and as a result, the barrier to entry is coming down drastically.
 As many startups and companies are coming up in this field, identifying a flaw in the early stage can make or break the game for an organization.
 Dating back to 1965, Cofounder of Intel, Gordon Moore made a revolutionary prediction about the quantity explosion of transistor numbers.
 He mentioned that the entire number of transistors incorporated on a die per square inch would grow twice each year.